GFDRR/community-mapping/source/includes/posts/_02-project-design-preparation.md

 While preparing for a project, the identification of suitable imagery should be undertaken early.
 If good quality, high-resolution imagery is available, this will benefit your project tremendously and mean less time and less work.
 If you cannot find good imagery, however, other methods will be required for digitizing objects on the ground.

+Figure 2.5 Use of an Aerial Image to Trace Lines on a Map
 <div class="c-box-image">
     <img src="/images/posts/2/2-5.tif" alt="figure 2.5">
   </div>